johnnycockerill/milestone-project-2/README.md

 ### General

-- Responsive design across all device sizes.
+- Responsive design across multiple device sizes.
 - Consistent colour scheme and design across all pages to enhance the user's navigation through the content.

 #### Header

-- The header contains the business name in the colour scheme of the team and a fully responsive navigation bar positioned below the hero image.
+- The header contains the business name, in this instance it is also the purpose of site.

-- The header contains the page title in the consistent colour scheme and style to provide familiarity across all pages.
+- The header contains an interactive element, upon beginning the scoring process the page title will update to display the team names entered by the user.

-- The navigation bar is identical in all pages and contains links to all pages to facilitate navigation across the site.
-It includes also an active hover effect to provide feedback to the customer for a better user experience.

 - The business name and page title will adjust in size and scale across screen sizes.

 #### Footer

-- The footer includes links to social sites, facebook, instagram etc.  Also has links to teams league page, direct link to map location, landing and contact page.
+- The footer includes link to teams league page.
-- The footer is positioned at the bottom of the page and is always visible to aid immediate navigation.

 ### Landing Page